 If a student with a previous Violation exceeds the allotted absences in any semester following the Violation, said student will be placed on Probation for the entirety of the next semester, and will be notified of the probationary status via email.
-Probation is a warning status into which a student is placed when the student is no longer in good standing with the University and is in jeopardy of suspension or dismissal from the University.
-A student on probation must submit two (2) chapel make-up reports for each absence they accrued above the approved 3 absences.
-The chapel make-up reports can be submitted via email.
-Additionally, probation status may involve exclusion or removal from certain co-curricular activities or position is based on whether the office responsible for said activity or position has determined a student must be in good standing to be employed or participate or has other internal policies.
-A permanent record is kept in the student's account and attendance information is available for advisors, coaches, music directors, etc. Failure to submit chapel make-up forms by the stated deadline may result in moving the student from probation to suspension.
+Probation is a warning status into which a student is placed when the student is in jeopardy of suspension or dismissal from the University.
+Probation may involve exclusion or removal from certain co-curricular activities or positions of leadership.
+The decision to exclude or remove a student from an activity or position is based on whether the office responsible for said activity or position has determined a student's role to be a Student Leader position or has other internal policies.
+A permanent record is kept in the student's account and attendance information is available for advisors, coaches, music directors, etc.